RootlessAgrarian/mappingguide/docs/Resources.md

 bezier patch:  master mode mst be behind
 prefab:  all nodes must be behind

+terrain patching
+I always us a combination: I use bezier patches to fill the large gaps (sometimes you need multiple) and I use road generated terrain right next to roads and prefabs to fill up the gaps between the road and the bezier patch (I usually set the terrain profile to down or d down 1 with a coeff somewhere between 0.2 and 2.0).
+Furthermore, I use terrain items for the bridge ends.
+You can find proper examples of this interchange landscaping near Kolding (DK) or Harwich (UK)
+You need to set the "Noise" to 0% for it to be straight.
+For prefabs, the noise will only become 0% once every road connected to the prefab also has a 0% noise.

 MOST COMMON PROBLEMS:
 * map stopped working on update (Delete defaults.ini file from Documents/Euro Truck Simulator 2/editor folder )
 * game crashes on start editor (empty your mods and plugins)